-EASA Visit Report .
-AA AA: AA Office: VISIT DATE: Compli ance Checklist with MAG S Section C (N/R) = applicable but not reviewed; (N/A) not applicable; (\square) = In compliance; (XY) = if not in compliance, put consecutive numbering in the box and make finding or comment in relevant section.
+EASA Visit Report AA AA: AA Office: VISIT DATE: Complia ance Checklist with n MAG S ection C not reviewed; $(\mathrm{N/A})$ not applice, put consecutive numbering in ) = In compliance; ake finding or comment in relevant section.
 Initial A Approval: 1.
-Does the AA provid evidence of need sho age and ac lvice to the applicant, and is 2.
-Does the AA forward the completed preapplication Statement of Intent to the FAA?
-(FAA Form 8400-6) 3.
+Does the AA provide evidence of need sho age and ac lvice to the applicant, and is 2.
+Does the AA forwar FAA?
+(FAA Form 8 plication Statement of Intent to the 3.
 Does the AA review applications for completeness and correctness?
 Is the FAA Supplement compliance reviewed and are additional fixed locations, work away locations, and line stations identified?
 Does the audit carried out cover the Special Conditions, FAA Supplement, and EASA requirements?
 4. Are deficiencies notified to the applicant and closed within the timeframe given or have extensions been granted?
-5. Has the AA conducted an audit for compliance with the FAA Special Conditions and the FAA Supplement?
-6. Does the AA retain an FAA Supplement in n the Engl ish language?
+5. Has the AA conduct and the FAA Supple - ance with the FAA Special Conditions 6.
+Does the AA retain a an FAA Supplement in n the Engl ish language?
 7. Are copies of the Op AA? perations Specification s and FA A Certificate retained by the 8.
-Is the application pa ckage retained for the 3-year per riod specified in the MAG?
+Is the application particular the second sec ckage retained for the 3-year pe riod specified in the MAG?
 Renewa al Approval: 9.
-Does the AA receive e the application within n the time frame stipulated?
+Does the AA receive the application within n the time frame stipulated?
 10. Does the AA review the application for ev idence of need?

-11. 11.
+11. .
 Does the AA normal surveillance plan include the FAA Special Conditions and the FAA MOE Supplement?
-12. Does the AA base its recommendations on a complete AA audit within the 24-month period and include any additional fixed locations, work away locations, and line stations as listed on the Operations Specifications?
-Is it forwarded within the timeframe?
-13. Does the AA record deficiencies and closure of deficiencies in the time so allowed and are they transmitted to the FAA? cales 14.
+12. 13.
+Does the AA record deficiencies and closure of deficiencies in the time so allowed and are they transmitted to the FAA? cales 14.
 Are copies of the Operations Specifications and FAA Certificate retained AA? by the Change s to Approval: 15.
-Does the AA receive an application in the correct manner and language at FAA informed where required? nd is the 16.
+Does the AA receive an application in the correct manner and language an FAA informed where required? nd is the 16.
 Does the AA carry out an on site review where required?
-17. Does the AA send a signed Audit Report 2 (see MAG, Section A, Appendix 6) to the FAA when required?
-18. If any changes to the Operations Specifications and FAA Certificate are made, are they retained by the AA?
-19. Does the schedule ensure each fixed location has a complete FAA audit within the 2-year time frame required by the FAA?
-Revisions to the FAA Supplement: 20.
-Does the AA review revisions to the FAA Supplement and is this in accordance with the MAG, Section C, Appendix 1.
-Findings Raised Against the AA (noncompliance with MAG Section C) REFE RENCE i
+17. 17.
+Does the AA send a signed Audit Report 2 (see MAG, Section A, Appendix 6) to the FAA when required?
+18. 8.
+If any changes to the Operations Specifications and FAA Certificate are made, are they retained by the AA?
+19. 19.
+Does the schedule ensure each fixed location has a complete FAA audit within the 2-year time frame required by the FAA?
+Revisio ns to the FAA Supplement: 20.
+Does the AA review revisions to the FAA Supplement and is this in accor with the MAG, Section C, Appendix 1. dance Findings Raised Against the AA (noncompliance with MAG Section C) REFE RENCE

-COMMEN NTS
+COMMENTS

 1.

 2.

 3.